wp-plugins/arconix-flexslider/readme.txt

 == Frequently Asked Questions ==

-= Where can I find more information on how to use the shortcodes?  =
+= Where can I find more information on how to use the plugin? =

-* Visit the plugin's [Wiki Page](http://arcnx.co/afswiki "Arconix Shortcodes Wiki") for documentation on all the shortcodes
+* Visit the plugin's [Wiki Page](http://arcnx.co/afswiki "Arconix FlexSlider Wiki") for documentation on the widget
 * Tutorials on advanced plugin usage can be found at [Arconix Computers](http://arconixpc.com/tag/arconix-flexslider)

 = What is responsive design? =